microsoft/verona/docs/internal/expressions.md

 ### Type Conversion

 Type conversion in Verona is always explicit, including numeric types.
-Unlike most other languages, operations on different types is forbidden (by their own implementation in the standard library).
 To operate on different types, users have to convert each type to the operation's expected type.

 Example: